Cohort 1 Case Studies

 Struggles to find talented barbers that strive to grow their own clientele

-Unable to maintain business without disaster funding
+Unable to maintain a business without disaster funding

 Desperately needs to make processes safe while earning a profit on services provided